CISPA-SysSec/twinfuzz/README.md

 ## Major Claims

-- **(C1):** We propose a technique for *indirectly* guiding a vanilla fuzzer that abstracts over a hardware acceleration stack that is otherwise difficult to introspect.
+- **(C1):** We propose a technique for *indirectly* guiding an unmodified fuzzer to abstract over a hardware acceleration stack that is otherwise difficult to introspect.
 - **(C2):** We present a new method for testing video hardware acceleration stacks.
 We derive a differential oracle that may indicate the presence of both correctness and security-relevant faults by differentially testing software implementations against the corresponding full hardware acceleration stack.
 - **(C3):** We implement a prototype of our approach in a tool called `TWINFUZZ`, capable of fuzzing a specific hardware acceleration stack, providing an observable difference and potentially triggering memory safety bugs using memory sanitizers.